arturogonzalezm/earthquakes_pyspark/README.md

 Extract the earthquakes from Geo JSON url using Apache Spark Python API.

 > ### Instructions:
+- Build an ETL tool.
-Read the JSON URL and return the place and magnitude of earthquakes greater than 1.0 using PySpark.
+- Read the JSON URL and return the place and magnitude of earthquakes greater than 1.0 using PySpark.

 > ### Technical Specs:
 - IDE - PyCharm 2019.1